 - Making any other necessary changes to your Slate application.

-- Updating Prompt mappings for fields such as application: term to ready Slate for the next application cycle.
+- Updating Prompt mappings for fields such as application: term in Sources/Upload Dataset to ready Slate for the next application cycle.

 Housekeeping is an important part of good Slate Stewardship.
 Housekeeping tasks involve auditing your database to ensure Slate is configured as efficiently and sustainably as possible.
 Some common housekeeping tasks include:

 - Use Check Rules to identify inefficient Rules that must be reconfigured

 - Review scheduled queries to ensure they are configured as efficiently as possible